manfredspitze/classes-intro2025/primm/evidence/evidence-primm2-shorter.md

-Okay, here are slightly shorter instructions for your 11th and 12th-grade students for their Python class coding exam, maintaining the original language complexity:

 **Python Class Creation Exam Instructions**

-This exam assesses your ability to define and utilize a basic Python class.
+This exam will test whether you know how to define and use a simple Python class.

 **Objective:**